akinferno/LazyBuffer/README.md

 **Disclaimer**: _Use at your own risk.
 I am not responsible for any damage caused by use of these macros.
 That said, I have been working on them for weeks and am using them myself.
 I would like feedback and suggestions to keep improving them.
 I can be reached here, or on the Sovol discord server under @AKinferno._

 _!!!
-Somehow, since version 0.25, things got really broke.
+Somehow, in version 0.25, things got really broke.
 I went through line by line and found lots of errors that didn't make sense to me.
 I think I may have accidently added a bunch of code due to the auto-fill in VS Code.
 I have not been using AI to write these processes, because it was consistently breaking things when I first started.
 So I started over from scratch without AI.
 I am not a programmer by trade, and Jinja is not what I know, so this is time consuming, but I think I corrected most of the issues i found, but still need to test._

 # Installation
 1) Install Virtual Pins by Pedrolamas. https://github.com/pedrolamas/klipper-virtual-pins